S. V. Subbaiah: Personal life

-Subbaiah was interested in agriculture.
+S. V. Subbaiah Was born in Vishwakarma family.
+Subbaiahbaiah was interested in agriculture.
 He bought lands in Karanodai near Sengundram (Red Hills) and developed it into a farm.
 When he was not occupied with film shooting, he worked on his farm.

 He was deeply religious and lived his life with certain principles, such as not working after 9 p.m.
 He was a voracious reader and a fan of Jayakanthan.

 He died on 29 January 1980 due to ill health.
 It was a strange coincidence that the man born at Sengottai, which means Red Fort, died at his farm in Sengundram which means Red Hills.